Director of Technology

 Lisa Lucas is the Executive Director of the National Book Foundation.
 Prior to joining the Foundation, she served as the Publisher of Guernica, a non-profit online magazine focusing on writing that explores the intersection of art and politics with an international and diverse focus.
 Prior to that, she served as Director of Education at the Tribeca Film Institute, on the development team at Steppenwolf Theatre Company, and as a consultant for the Sundance Institute, San Francisco Film Society, the Scholastic Art & Writing Awards, and ReelWorks Teen Filmmaking.
 Lucas also serves on the literary council of the Brooklyn Book Festival.
 Find her on Twitter at @likaluca.

-Jordan Smith joins the National Book Foundation after five years at Museum of the Moving Image, where she most recently held the title of Director of Education.
+Jordan Smith joined the National Book Foundation after five years at Museum of the Moving Image, where she held the title of Director of Education.
 In addition to her work at MoMI, she has worked as an educator and administrator at museums and arts organizations across New York City including the American Folk Art Museum, Film Society of Lincoln Center, the Museum of Modern Art, and Tribeca Film Institute.
 She holds a BA from Smith College and an MA from New York University.